SCHEDULE AN APPOINTMENT

 Surgical treatment and

 Treatment with anti-inflammatory medicine

-Thanks to FSWT therapy, in record time we achieve the resorption of calcium deposits (calcifications), pain reduction by 30% after the first therapy, accelerates the production of collagen, and thus the formation of new blood vessels (neoangiogenesis).
+Thanks to FSWT - Focus Therapy, in record time we achieve the resorption of calcium deposits (calcifications), pain reduction by 30% after the first therapy, accelerates the production of collagen, and thus the formation of new blood vessels (neoangiogenesis).

 Calcium is transported through the bloodstream and is found in every cell in the body.
 Calcifications are deposits of calcium salts that accumulate in body tissue, blood vessels or organs.
 As a consequence of the formation of calcifications, there is an unbalance of normal processes in the body.
 Calcifications occur due to: